 Ringe Prison

-Ringe Prison was conceived in 1976 as part of a groundbreaking experiment inspired by the liberal attitudes of the 1960s.
-The aim was to normalize the lives of inmates by focusing on their rights and resocialization.
-Designed by Alex Poulsen, the founding architect of the firm, the prison was envisioned as a folk high school-like environment—a bold framework for a revolutionary social experiment.
+Ringe Prison was conceived in 1976 as part of an experimental approach to correctional architecture that sought to introduce principles of normalization and resocialization into prison design.
+Designed by Alex Poulsen, the founding architect of the firm, the prison was envisioned as a folk high school-like environment—a bold framework for a then-radical social experiment.

-However, while innovative, the physical environment at the time proved to be incompatible with high-security needs.
+However, while innovative, the physical environment at the time proved to be incompatible with contemporary high-security requirements.

 In a modern context, Ringe Prison is undergoing significant modernization and expansion.
-Respecting the historical architecture, the project balances the well-being of inmates with contemporary security requirements, adding up to 100 new beds to its existing capacity.
+Respecting the historical architecture, the project balances the well-being of inmates with dignified everyday conditions and contemporary security requirements, adding up to 100 new beds to its existing capacity.

 Facts